DataWarrior User Manual

 The SkelSpheres Descriptor

-When a more subtle structural similarity is needed, the SkeletonSpheres descriptor should be used.
-It is related to the SphereFp, but also considers stereochemistry, counts duplicate fragments, in addition encodes hetero-atom depleted skeletons, and has twice the resolution leading to less hash collisions.
-It is the most accurate descriptor for calculating similarities of chemical graphs.
+The SkeletonSpheres descriptor is the most accurate descriptor for the purpose of calculating similarities of chemical graphs.
+It considers aromaticity and stereo features.
 On the flipside it needs more memory and similarity calculations take slightly longer.
-Technically, it is a byte vector with a resolution of 1024 bins.
+With less than a million of compounds, this is rarely an issue.
+Technically, it is a byte array or vector with a resolution of 1024 bins.

 The OrgFunctions Descriptor